nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_ANIMAL_RESOURCE.md

         # Try to get the item at index 2
         try:
+            # Convert the string "1" to the integer 1
+            # This is the new parseInt()
             id = int(path_params[2])
         except IndexError:
             pass  # No route parameter exists: /animals